LucasPickering/env-select/USAGE.md

 ### Dynamic Values

-You can define variables whose values are provided dynamically, by specific a command to execute rather than a static value.
+You can define variables whose values are provided dynamically, by specifying a command to execute rather than a static value.
 This allows you to provide values that can change over time, or secrets that you don't want appearing in the file.
 For example:

 ```toml
 [apps.db]
 dev = {DATABASE = "dev", DB_USER = "root", DB_PASSWORD = {command = "cat password.txt", sensitive = true}}
 ```

 When the `dev` profile is selected for the `db` app, the `DB_PASSWORD` value will be loaded from the file `password.txt`.
-The `sensitive` field is an _optional_ value that will mask the value in informational logging.
+The `sensitive` field is an _optional_ field that will mask the value in informational logging.

 Note that **the command evaluation is done by your shell**.
 This means you can use aliases and functions defined in your shell as commands.